RedaElmar/AbsolutelyNoCode/README.md

-# No Code
+# Absolutely No Code

-No code is the best way to write secure and reliable applications.
+Absolutely No code is the best way to write secure and reliable applications.
 Write nothing; deploy nowhere.

 ## Getting Started